Online course details

 A list of approved translators can be found on the UK Government website.

-Throughout the course, you will be able to apply knowledge learnt on the programme directly into your workplace helping you to make a positive impact quickly which will be rewarding on a personal level and of great value to your employer or your own business.
+If you are already in work, you will be able to apply knowledge learned on the programme directly into your workplace throughout the course, helping you to make a positive impact quickly.
+This will be rewarding on a personal level and will be of great value to your employer or to your own business.

-If you wish to further your studies, you may choose to progress onto a PhD, DBA or other research degree in the area of business management and leadership or corporate sustainability and environmental management.
+If you want to continue studying after this MSc, you could progress onto a PhD, DBA or other research degree in the area of business management and leadership, or corporate sustainability and environmental management.